Tatiana Gonchar

 • Heated sections of the terrace

-And you know what’s most interesting?
-During the process, the client admitted: «We didn’t even know what we wanted until you started asking questions.» Moments like these make my work truly special.
+And you know what's most interesting?
+Along the way, the client admitted: «We didn't even know what we wanted until you started asking questions.» Moments like these are what make my work truly special.

 An example of a conceptual design from our completed projects.